DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Continue overview of Learning Goal #6: Map Your Data, with in-class practice exercises.

 ### Sat 22 Oct
-- Alternative Assignment #3: [2nd Annual RSCO School Choice Fun Fall Fair](https://portal.ct.gov/SDE/School-Choice/RSCO/Regional-School-Choice-Office-Home-Page), Location: Dunkin Donuts Park, 1214 Main Street, Hartford, on Saturday, October 22, 2022.
+- Alternative Assignment #3: [2nd Annual RSCO School Choice Fun Fall Fair](https://portal.ct.gov/SDE/School-Choice/RSCO/Regional-School-Choice-Office-Home-Page), Location: Dunkin Donuts Park, 1214 Main Street, near downtown Hartford, on Saturday, October 22, 2022.
 Time: 9:30 am to 1:30 pm.
-Attend ANY portion for 1 hour and write up notes about how different magnet schools market themselves to interested families.
+Attend ANY portion for 1 hour, visit school booths, and email me at least 250-word observational notes about how different magnet schools market themselves to interested families, plus a selfie photo on location, within 48 hours of the event, to substitute for the Leaflet Map Code Template quiz that is due on Monday 7 November.

 ### Tue 25 Oct
 - Overview of Learning Goal #7: Transform Your Map Data.
 Start reading HODV Chapter 13 <https://handsondataviz.org/transform.html>